10 Potent Home Remedies for Bad Breath That Work a Treat!

 is the best if you can get it).
 This is extremely important.
 Do not use any type of processed vinegar's as these will not work.

-#7.
+Natural Cure for Bad Breath #7...
 Baking Soda: Baking soda works a treat for bad breath.
-In fact, you'll even find this ingredient in many tooth pastes now days because it works so well for halitosis and gingivitis.
+In fact, you'll even find this ingredient in many tooth pastes nowadays because it works so well for halitosis and gingivitis.

 Simply mix one-half teaspoon of baking soda in a glass of warm filtered water and use as a mouth rinse.
 In addition to this, brush your teeth with a small amount of baking soda to help reduce the acidity in your mouth and stop the halitosis causing bacteria from building up on your tongue.

-So hopefully these tips help you out and finally fix your halitosis problem for good!
+So hopefully these tips and remedies help you out and finally fix your halitosis problem for good!

 Good luck and all the best to you.